-- (2) Improve their competitive advantage by allowing rapid deployment of new applications and services in response to changing business needs. - (3) Reduce complexity and management cost with coordinated and automated end-to-end provisioning.
+(2) Improve their competitive advantage by allowing rapid deployment of new applications and services in response to changing business needs.

-- (4) Increase operational efficiency and resource utilization by aligning business processes to IT execution so that compliance is not an afterthought. - (5) Simplify and improve service availability and business continuity with the deployment of local clusters that can be quickly expanded to multiple data centers.
+(3) Reduce complexity and management cost with coordinated and automated end-to-end provisioning.(4) Increase operational efficiency and resource utilization by aligning business processes to IT execution so that compliance is not an afterthought.

+(5) Simplify and improve service availability and business continuity with the deployment of local clusters that can be quickly expanded to multiple data centers.

-As you can see in Fig. 1 and Fig. 2, Hitachi's UCP combines hardware Scale Units with software orchestration.
+As can be seen in Fig. 1 and 2, Hitachi's UCP combines hardware scale units with software orchestration.
 This results in coordinated management of server, storage, and networking as an integrated package.
 Best-in-class technologies and deep technology integration make UCP ideal for consolidating and virtualizing enterprise applications on the customer's hypervisor of choice.
-These include Microsoft Exchange4 and SQL Server4, Oracle6, and SAP7.
+These include Microsoft Exchange(4) and SQL Server(4), Oracle(6), and SAP(7).
 It can also provide the foundation for a private cloud solution.